AndrewYatzkan/Twitch-Chat-vs-Streamer-Lichess/README.md

 2) The streamer needs to challenge the lichess bot-it should automatically accept it and the game will begin with instructions sent to chat!

+## Bugs:
+ - if the bot is restarted on its turn, it doesn't reconnect

 ## To-do:
  - [ ] vote to offer draw
  - [ ] vote to resign